dstoppacher/dstoppacher.github.io/_posts/2021-01-07-A-testrun-on-merger-trees.md

 <figure>
   <img src="{{ site.baseurl }}/plots/2021-01-07_test_cube_SN21-23.png">
   <figcaption>In this cube visualize the location of the halos from Table 1 above for three subsequent snapshots.
 The halos in our initial snapshot <tt>SN21</tt> are marked with a red cross.
 One can see that their progenitors can be clearly identified at the same location (<i>blue</i> circles for <tt>SN22</tt> and <i>green</i> dots for <tt>SN23</tt>).
-If a halo was not already identified at <tt>SN21</tt> or <tt>SN22</tt>, so its was newly found in the current snaphsot it is only marked with a blue circle or a green dot, represently.
+If a halo was not already identified at <tt>SN21</tt> or <tt>SN22</tt>, so its was newly found in the current snapshot it is only marked with a blue circle or a green dot, respectively.
   </figcaption>
 </figure>